 MPH/MS Global Health Scholarship

-The SPH Global Health Scholarship defrays expenses associated with the MPH/MS field practicum or field research in global public health.
+The SPH Global Health Scholarship defrays expenses associated with the MPH/MS Applied Practice Experience or field research in global public health.
 These scholarships are competitive, and open to all domestic and international students enrolled in the MPH or MS global health concentration.
 Up to three awards of up to $1500 (per award) will be made in the fall and spring terms.

 Follow the link for the MPH/MS Global Health Scholarship form.